thex3family/thex3family-website/public/content/unlock-your-potential/programs/guide-2/index.md

 ## How This Perspective Develops

 This perspective develops as we become more aware of the world around us and start to recognize that other beings have feelings and needs similar to ours.
-We begin to see the world as an interconnected web of relationships, where our actions can affect others and their reactions, in turn, can affect us.
+We begin to see the world as an interconnected web of relationships, where our actions can affect others and their reactions can affect us.
 It's a shift from focusing solely on our own self for survival to understanding how we can thrive with a larger community or ecosystem.

 ## Historical Context